Last Updated on November 6, 2023 by Karl Thompson

 1991 – rape within marriage made illegal.

 Previous to this it was held that men could not rape women within marriage, because the marriage union was equivalent to consensual sex at any time.
-The illegality of rape within marriage was not formalised until the 2003 sexual offenses act.
+It was not until the 2003 Sexual Offences Act that rape within marriage became illegal.

 Source: The Week